| Craig was born in Scotland in 1942 at the height of the Blitz.

 of bombing by the German High Command - since it already looked

+pretty much like a moonscape.
 At a young age Craig enjoyed playing Hurley on the frozen moors

 with the other laddies from nearby farms.
 But as the oldest of